-China's growth objectives clash with financial stability goal: IMF
+China's growth objectives clash with financial stability goal - IMF

 Noting a lack of coordination and inadequate systemic risk analysis in a report released on Wednesday, the IMF also recommended the formation of a financial stability sub-committee comprising the central bank and three financial regulatory agencies, and an increase in staff for the banking watchdog.

-Since the IMF’s last assessment of the Chinese financial sector’s resilience to shocks and contagion in 2011, two concerns remain - credit growth remains high and the expansion of wealth management products, said Ratna Sahay, deputy director of the IMF’s Monetary and Capital Markets Department.
+Since the IMF’s last assessment of the Chinese financial sector’s resilience to shocks and contagion in 2011, two concerns remain - credit growth remains high and the expansion of wealth management products (WMPs), said Ratna Sahay, deputy director of the IMF’s Monetary and Capital Markets Department.

 “Risks are large,” Sahay told reporters during an online briefing.
 “Having said that, the authorities are really aware of risks and they are working proactively to contain these risks.”